uditbhatia26/Zysk-CK/README.md

 # Zysk

-Zysk is a fintech web platform developed for hackCBS, aimed at providing personalized financial insights and investment guidance.
+Zysk is a fintech web platform developed for CodeKshetra, aimed at providing personalized financial insights and investment guidance.
 Through a structured questionnaire, Zysk assesses a user's financial mindset, generating customized reports and real-time investment suggestions.
 The platform leverages AI and real-time data integration to offer a modern financial advisory experience.

 ## Overview